mrkeville/rural-solar-viability/README.md

 # rural-solar-viability

-The README.md file (any additional Markdown or PDF files if needed) should provide enough information that someone else could understand the purpose of the analysis and reproduce it from the underlying raw data.
-In particular, as a whole the documentation should:
-(1)  concisely explain the purpose of the analysis; (2) include instructions on how to obtain the original input data, such as where it can be downloaded or it should provide a script to download the data via an API;
 (3) explain what each script does and the order in which they should be run; (4) explain any additional files provided in the repository; and (5) discuss the results.